Bay Pines VA Healthcare System

-Wendy S. Dean, Pharm.D., BCPS is a Clinical Pharmacist Specialist in Primary Care at the Lee County VA Healthcare Center.
+Wendy S. Dean, PharmD, BCPS is a Clinical Pharmacist Specialist in Primary Care at the Fort Myers VA Outpatient Clinic.
 She received her Doctor of Pharmacy degree from Campbell University and then completed an ASHP Pharmacy Practice Residency at the VA Medical Center in Huntington, WV.
 Her areas of practice include diabetes, hypertension, lipid, anticoagulation and hepatitis C clinics.
-She has an academic appointment at the University of Florida.
+She has an academic appointment at the LECOM.
 Dr. Dean enjoys precepting pharmacy students.

-Benjamin M. Lowe, Pharm.D., is the pharmacy program manager and a clinical pharmacist at the Lee County VA Healthcare Center.
+Benjamin M. Lowe, PharmD is a clinical pharmacist at the Lee County VA Healthcare Center.
 He received his Doctor of Pharmacy from the University of Florida in 2007 and completed the primary care pharmacy residency at the Fort Myers VA Outpatient Clinic in 2008.
-Dr. Lowe's responsibilities include pharmacy management, anticoagulation management and disease state management.
+Dr. Lowe's responsibilities include anticoagulation management and disease state management.
 Dr. Lowe is a Clinical Assistant Professor with the University Of Florida College Of Pharmacy and is a veteran of the U.S. Marine Corps.
 He is proud to continue his service to our country by assisting America’s Veterans with their healthcare needs.

-Michael Torlone B.S, Pharm.D., CDE is a Primary Care Clinical Pharmacy Specialist at the Lee County VA Healthcare Center.
-Dr Torlone obtained his BS in Biology and Chemistry from Florida State University, his Doctor of Pharmacy from Nova Southeastern University in 2006, and completed a one year residency in Primary Care at the Fort Myers VA Outpatient clinic in 2007.
-Dr. Torlone currently serves as the coordinator of the Anticoagulation clinic.
-Additional areas of practice include diabetes, hypertension lipid management, Hepatitis C management, and patient disease state education.
-Dr. Torlone also serves as a clinical preceptor to pharmacy students from Nova Southeastern University, Mercer University, and University of Florida.
+Michael Torlone BS, PharmD, CDE is a Primary Care Clinical Pharmacy Specialist at the Lee County VA Healthcare Center.
+Dr. Torlone obtained his BS in Biology and Chemistry from Florida State University, his Doctor of Pharmacy from Nova Southeastern University in 2006, and completed a one year residency in Primary Care at the Fort Myers VA Outpatient clinic in 2007.
+Dr. Torlone currently serves as the coordinator of the Lee County VA Anticoagulation clinic.
+Additional areas of practice include diabetes, hypertension, lipid management, and patient disease state education.
+Dr. Torlone also serves as a clinical preceptor to pharmacy students from Nova Southeastern University, LECOM, and the University of Florida.